WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-04-template-method-pattern.md

 author: Wolfgang Ofner
 categories: [Design Pattern]
 tags: ['C#', Software Architecture]
+description: The Template Method pattern helps to create the skeleton of an algorithm.
+This skeleton provides one or many methods which can be altered by sub classes but which don't change the algorithm's structure.Â
 ---
 The Template Method pattern helps to create the skeleton of an algorithm.
 This skeleton provides one or many methods which can be altered by subclasses but which don&#8217;t change the algorithm&#8217;s structure.